polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/encode-txs.md

 Substrate uses
 "[signed extensions](../../knowledgebase/learn-substrate/extrinsics#signed-extension)" to allow developers to extend its transaction-verification capabilities.
-Despite the name, signed extensions can also be applied to unsiqned transactions.
+Despite the name, signed extensions can also be applied to unsigned transactions.
 They are intended to be used in any situation where it is desireable to access or verify some information about a transaction prior to executing it.
 Signed extensions are defined at the runtime layer and the signed extensions that a runtime uses are exposed by way of its [metadata](../../knowledgebase/runtime/metadata).
 In order to construct